-Overall, the results for Capstone's power segment fluctuate during the year because of seasonal factors that affect the production of each facility over the quarter.
+Capstone's power segment results fluctuate during the year due to seasonal factors that affect the production of each facility over the quarter.
 These factors include scheduled maintenance and environmental factors such as water flows, solar radiation, wind speeds and air density, ambient temperature and humidity, which affect the amount of electricity generated.
 In aggregate, these factors have historically resulted in higher electricity production during the first and fourth quarters.